-Join Matt Bailey for an in-depth discussion in this video Segments, part of Web Analytics Fundamentals.
+Join Matt Bailey for an in-depth discussion in this video Segments, part of Learning Web Analytics.

 To complete our lessons on analytics concepts, the biggest one is the segment. …The segment is what we've been talking about in previous modules, but really the …word segment shows us the different groups of people that are coming. …Our news segment are our identified visitors that come frequently, with short …visits, looking for a specific type of information that is one segment. …Then we have our analysis segment.
 They're looking for long term analysis.…